 On top of the physical effects of damage to the spine, many sufferers also unfortunately experience emotional hardship as well.
 Recent studies point to around 20% of people suffering Spinal Cord Injury going on to experience clinical depression.

 According to UK statistics, men aged between 20 - 29 and in older age at 70+ are most at risk of suffering traumatic spinal cord injury (spinal research org.), Women are most at risk in adolescence (aged 15 – 19) + at older ages (60+), but with men suffering spinal injuries at rates generally around double than that of females.

 The main causes of traumatic spinal cord injury are due to accidents such as falls from height, sporting injuries, and road traffic accidents.

 Spinal cord Injury often carries the risk of developing further health complications which can be uncomfortable at best or life-threatening at worst, problems such as chronic pain, respiratory problems, muscle spasms, DVT, urinary tract infection & pressure ulcers.

 The personal injury and medical negligence teams at Lanyon Bowdler are recognised and ranked as Tier Two in the 2021 edition of The Legal 500 in the West Midlands.
-The directory ranks the medical negligence team in Tier 1 in the West Midlands.

-Chambers UK recognises both teams in their 2020 directory.
+Chambers UK recognises both teams as Band 1 in their 2021 directory.